 Learning touch skills for grief also means that we have something to offer those around us who are grieving.
 Instead of feeling useless, or not knowing how we can help, we have something, literally, at our fingertips.
 When there are no words that can express the sadness we feel for them, or the helplessness in the face of their upset, we have some simple and easy ways to touch which might bring relief, make a warm, human connection, and perhaps bring some succour.
 Always remember to ask permission before using this type of touch for someone else.

-I will be leading a Touch for Grief session as part of The Embodiment Conference (Trauma and Social Change channel) on 24th October 2020 at 8am (UK time/ BST).
-You can enroll for free here or by cutting and pasting this https://theembodimentconference.org/#TamsinGrainger into your internet browser.
-If the time is inconvenient, a recording will be available for 48 hours afterwards, or mine and all the Trauma and Social Change sessions can be bought for unlimited access.
+I lead a Touch for Grief session as part of The Embodiment Conference (Trauma and Social Change channel) on 24th October 2020 at 8am (UK time/ BST).

 If you would like to know more about my new book Working with Death and Loss in Shiatsu Practice, a guide to holistic bodywork in palliative care, or to buy a copy, please click here